moxiegirl/swarm/docs/install-on-aws.md

 +++
 <![end-metadata]-->

-# Swarm get started (network pro)
+# Install Swarm for production

 This example shows you how to deploy a high-availability Docker Swarm cluster on  Amazon Web Services (AWS).
 You'll use Docker Engine on Elastic Cloud (EC2) instances on a Virtual Private Cloud (VPC).
 Then you'll deploy Swarm managers and nodes to those hosts.
 During this process you'll implement basic network security and set up a discovery backend.
 Finally, you'll deploy a container on your Swarm cluster and learn how high-availability works when one of the managers or nodes goes down.

-For a gentler introduction to Swarm, try the [Swarm get started (novice)](https://docs.docker.com/swarm/install-w-machine/) page.
+For a evaluation introduction to Swarm, try the [Evaluate Swarm on Mac or Windows](https://docs.docker.com/swarm/install-w-machine/) page.

 <There are different ways to deploy a Swarm.
 This topic shows you how to do it ***without using Docker Machine***.
 For more information about using Docker Machine in a scenario like this one, see: TBD>